Kodagrux/Markdownjs/README.md

 ###Functionality
-*Most* of the baisc Markdown features are working:
+*Most* of the baisc Markdown-features are working:

 - Headers (6 levels)
 - Bold text
 - Italic text
 - Strikethrough text
 - Unordered lists
-- Dividers
+- Dividers (thick and thin)
 - Inline HTML
 - Linebreaks
+- Code

+Some other key features of my script are:

+- The ability to switch from using default html tags (such as h1, h2, h3 for headers) to spantags with custom classes.
+- Two types of dividers, thin (---) and thick (===).

 ###Usage